ljo/exist-tei-graphing/README.md

 graphing:relation-graph($listPersons as element()+, $listRelations as element ()+, $configuration as element()) as node()

-Serializes a relation graph based on provided persons and relations.
+Serializes a relation graph based on provided persons/organisations and relations.
 All other parameters use default values if empty.

 Parameters: